byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 # IMPORTANT: edit this next line if the name of your top level module is not 'top'
 # You are not specifying a file name (there is no .sv).
-# You specifying the name of MODULE that is the top level of your hierarchy.
+# You specifying the name of the SystemVerilog that is the top level of your hierarchy.
 # Example: If your file is named myfile.sv but
 #   inside that file you have `module myTopLevel(input logic clk, clr, ...`
 # then you would specify `TOP := myTopLevel` on the next line.